javabean/Dockerfiles/wordpress/README.txt

 Upgrading version
 =================

 WordPress: online upgrade before upgrading Docker image
+Updgrading the Docker image will also bring you more recent PHP and Apache httpd.